-One small woman — LeAnna Eden — was responsible for providing the space for countless artists of color in 2017 to make names for themselves in Charlotte, NC.
-And it all culminated in the Bla/Alt Black Alternative Music Festival that October.
+One woman — LeAnna Eden — was responsible for providing the space in 2017 for countless artists of color to make names for themselves in Charlotte, NC.
+And it all culminated in the Black Alternative Music Festival, or Bla/Alt, that October.

 I wrote about Eden and her festival during the week the event took place.
-In it, I provided the context of the Afropunk movement that had been gaining steam over the previous decade in New York, Atlanta and the U.K. This piece was one of three I wrote that won awards at the 2018 Association of Alternative Newsmedia Conference in San Diego.
+In it, I provided the context of the Afropunk movement that had been gaining steam over the previous decade in New York, Atlanta and the U.K. This was one of three award-winning pieces at the 2018 Association of Alternative Newsmedia Conference in San Diego.

 Brad Nowell became one of the biggest rock stars in the world when his band’s self-titled album, Sublime, rocketed up the Billboard charts in April of 1997.
 Problem was, Nowell had been dead for almost a year.
 He’d died of a heroin overdose in May 1996.
 The following September, his two surviving band mates had to pick up the MTV Video Music Award Sublime had won for its catchy acoustic hip-hop hit “What I Got.”
 In December, I flew out to Long Beach, California, to talk with Nowell’s widow, his parents, and his band mates about the talented young singer who had everything to live for when he chose to take one final shot of dope in a San Francisco hotel room.